aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 Critic2 is parallelized with OpenMP for shared-memory architectures (unless disabled during compilation).
 You change the number of parallel threads by setting the `OMP_NUM_THREADS` environment variable.
-Note that the parallelization flags for compilers other than ifort and gfortran may not be correct.

 ## Which Compilers Work? {#whichcompilerswork}

-Critic2 uses some features from the more modern Fortran standards, which may not be available in some (most) compilers.
-In consequence, not all compilers may be able to generate the binary and, even if they do, it may be broken.
+Critic2 uses some features from the more modern Fortran standards, which may not be available in some older compilers.
+In consequence, not all compilers may be able to generate the binary and, even if they do, the binary may be broken.
 Two versions of critic2 are distributed.
 The **development** version, corresponding to the master branch of the repository, and the **stable** version, in the stable branch.
 Only patches addressing serious bugs will be introduced in the stable version; all new development happens in the development version.
 The stable version is compilable with all versions of gfortran starting at 4.9.
 All Intel fortran compiler versions from 2011 onwards also compile the stable code.

 The development version can be compiled with gfortran-6 and later and with Intel fortran 2019 and later, although some recent versions of